ABC News Defends Its Epstein Coverage After Leaked Video Of Anchor

 "As the Epstein story continued to unfold last summer, I was caught in a private moment of frustration.
 I was upset that an important interview I had conducted with Virginia Roberts [Giuffre] didn't air because we could not obtain sufficient corroborating evidence to meet ABC's editorial standards about her allegations," Robach said in her statement.
 "The interview itself, while I was disappointed it didn't air, didn't meet our standards.
 In the years since no one ever told me or the team to stop reporting on Jeffrey Epstein, and we have continued to aggressively pursue this important story."

-"At the time, not all of our reporting met our standards to air, but we have never stopped investigating the story," the ABC News statement said.
+"At the time, not all of our reporting met our standards to air, but we have never stopped investigating the story," the ABC News statement says.
 "Ever since we've had a team on this investigation and substantial resources dedicated to it."
-The network said it intended to run a two-hour documentary and to launch a six-part podcast on Epstein in January 2020.
+The network said it intended to run a two-hour documentary and launch a six-part podcast on Epstein in January 2020.

 Project Veritas is led by the conservative provocateur James O'Keefe, who tells tells NPR that the tape was sent to him unbidden by an employee at ABC News.
 "It's an entirely new model for Project Veritas," O'Keefe says.

-In the past, O'Keefe has published recordings of phony donors pitching to NPR fundraising executives which led to the forced departure of the network's CEO in 2011, even though the tapes as initially released proved to be deceptively edited; other efforts to try to lure a female CNN correspondent on a boat with sex toys and another to get Washington Post reporters to bite on a fake accusation of rape against a Republican Senate candidate ran aground.
+In the past, O'Keefe has published recordings of phony donors pitching to NPR fundraising executives, which led to the forced departure of the network's CEO in 2011, even though the tapes as initially released proved to be deceptively edited.
+Other efforts to try to lure a female CNN correspondent on a boat with sex toys and another to get Washington Post reporters to bite on a fake accusation of rape against a Republican Senate candidate ran aground.

 In the more recent past, O'Keefe has run a bunch of surreptitiously recorded conversations with staffers at The New York Times and CNN that have yielded modest revelations and have largely been ignored.
 He has typically arranged for the taping ahead of time, with one of his own staffers or volunteers, or an employee of the news outlet under scrutiny who is sympathetic to his ideological efforts, asking leading questions.

-ABC now says it was stymied by a development in spring 2015, just 10 days before it flew Giuffre and her family from Colorado to New York City for the interview.
-Giuffre had leveled many of her accusations in court papers against Epstein, his former girlfriend Ghislaine Maxwell, and others she accused of being enablers, including Dershowitz.
+ABC now says it was stymied by a development in the spring of 2015, just 10 days before it flew Giuffre and her family from Colorado to New York City for the interview.
+Giuffre had leveled many of her accusations in court papers against Epstein; Maxwell, his former girlfriend; and others she accused of being enablers, including Dershowitz.

 On April 6, 2015, U.S. District Judge Kenneth Marra ruled that Giuffre could join a legal action against federal prosecutors.
 She accused the federal government of acting illegally by striking a deal allowing Epstein to skirt federal criminal charges without informing her until after the fact.

-Yet Marra also ruled that many of the specifics of Giuffre's allegations — who she accused Epstein of trafficking her to, and for what sexual interactions — should be struck from the record.
+Yet Marra also ruled that many of the specifics of Giuffre's allegations — whom she accused Epstein of trafficking her to and for what sexual interactions — should be struck from the record.

 According to a network executive, that put a far greater burden on ABC's reporting team, led by investigative producer Jim Hill.
 When allegations are contained in court documents, they are generally considered "privileged" under libel law — giving journalists latitude to report accusations accurately, whether or not they have been substantiated out of court.
 Once those details were removed from the formal court record, ABC had to corroborate Giuffre's claims more concretely, on its own authority, the executive said.
 And in subsequent court filings, Giuffre has amended some of her recollection of precise dates and details in her allegations of activities that occurred close to two decades ago.